Why buy from me?

 Once these details are settled, and any new drawings completed (and in the case of a new design a new mould made), construction can begin.
 Instruments are completely hand-made – there is no automation, no shortcuts, only the use of a few powered tools here and there where necessary.

 During the process I take documentary photos to send to the customer so they can see how their order is progressing, and once the instrument is complete, the customer will normally come and collect the instrument (delivery by courier is also available at the customer’s expense).
-Instruments are supplied in a made-to-measure Kingham case, the price of which is included in the instrument.
+Instruments are normally supplied in a made-to-measure Kingham case.
 These cases are not the cheapest, but they are, in my opinion, the best protection for your new lute.

 What I make